 Virginia Beach, VA

 From the historic First Landing State Park Beach to the bustling patio at Abbey Road Pub and Restaurant, there’s a reason so many dogs choose Virginia Beach for their summer vacation.
-Take your pup on a morning stroll along the Virginia Beach Boardwalk to the public beach, and treat her to a refreshing ice cream from Salty Paws.
+Take your pup on a morning stroll along the Virginia Beach Boardwalk to the public beach and stop by Kitty Hawk Kites and shop for unique souvenirs.
 For a unique day away from the beach, head to Mount Trashmore, the first landfill park in the country.
 A Virginia Beach landmark and environmental marvel, the park boasts two man-made mountains, a beautiful garden and two lakes.

 Book Fido’s deluxe king room at La Quinta Inn and Suites by Wyndham Virginia Beach nice and early to prevent his sought-after summer stay from drifting away.
 Or, find oceanfront accommodations and treats from the concierge at Hyatt House Virginia Beach Oceanfront.
 The DoubleTree by Hilton Virginia Beach is another option that puts you just a few blocks from the sand and surf.